 Find more inspiring bedroom paint ideas.

-11. Choose complementing colours for a subtle look
+12. Choose complementing colors for a subtle look

 We couldn't not include this beautiful bedding from The French Bedroom Company!
 Also note the subtle colour blocking in this bedroom – using two similar shades that have just enough of a contrast adds interest to a room without becoming the sole focus.
 For more colour blocking ideas check out our design feature.